VershaR1791/Group8_Project/README.md

 linear regression model and a neural network to compare results.
 Although we have determined that a Linear Regression model will be most appropriate, our testing will include a variety of models in order to confirm our the soundness of our machine learning model.

+### Cleaning Data for Model

-Most data preprocessing was completed in SQL using PgAdmin including dropping NaN values, removing commercial properties and outliers.
+Most data preprocessing was completed in **SQL using PgAdmin** including dropping NaN values, removing commercial properties and outliers.
 Property sales with a price of under $1,000 also were removed as these are typically transfer of property between related parties and do not represent a true property sale.

 Label Encoder was used to encode **"Address", "Building Class Category"** and **"Neighborhood"** in order to use in the machine learning model.

+### Building ML Model
 To confirm which machine learning model provides the greatest degree of predictive accuracy we tested the following models:

 - Linear Regression